-The Level 4 Diploma in Wines and Spirits is a two-year program for highly-motivated consumers and wine and spirits professionals.
+The Level 4 Diploma in Wines is a two-year program for highly-motivated consumers and wine and spirits professionals.
 It features heavy emphasis on viticulture and vinification; focuses special attention on production and consumption trends, wine marketing and other aspects of the global sale and consumption of wine; and covers the world’s wine regions in considerable depth.

 Various tests throughout the course involve multiple-choice questions, essay exams, blind wine-tasting, and research papers.
 Diploma is the traditional preparatory course for those who wish to become Master of Wine students.